NLnetLabs/krill/doc/manual/source/multi-user/roles.rst

     ``bgpsec-update``
         required to update the BGPsec router keys configured for a CA.

-In addition, there two shortcuts that can be used to specify multiple permission at ones:
+In addition, there are two shortcuts that can be used to specify multiple permission at once:

 ..
 Glossary::

-    ``any`
+    ``any``
         grants all permissions,

     ``read``